-The Sonar Premium Rebreather In-Line 230 Bar Valve is Nitrox Ready, using oxygen compatible materials and a lubrication free design.
-The inline configuration is popular with rebreather divers for use on their Diluent and Oxygen cylinders.
+The Sonar Premium Rebreather In-Line 230 Bar Valve is an inline configuration popular with rebreather divers for use on their cylinders.

 The valves have five-thread 200 bar DIN (G 5/8 BSP) outlets.
 Inlets have standard 3/4-14 NPSM neck threads for use with all modern Australian standard aluminum and steel scuba tanks and include a threaded 'dip tube' with hex opening for easy installation.

 These valves are suitable for use with most 200 to 232 bar steel and aluminium cylinders supplied in Australia, e.g. Faber, Catalina, Luxfer etc. They are strong and reliable and are made from really top quality materials.
 Valves have a 0.3 mm burst disk.